grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 ### MimirIngesterReachingSeriesLimit

 This alert fires when the `max_series` per ingester instance limit is enabled and the actual number of in-memory series in an ingester is reaching the limit.
-The threshold is set at 80%, to give some chance to react before the limit is reached.
+The threshold is set at 80% to give the chance to react before the limit is reached.
-Once the limit is reached, writes to the ingester will fail for new series.
-Appending samples to existing ones will continue to succeed.
+After the limit is reached, writes to the ingester fail for new series.
+Appending samples to existing ones continue to succeed.

 Note that the error responses sent back to the sender are classed as "server error" (5xx), which should result in a retry by the sender.
-While this situation continues, these retries will stall the flow of data, and newer data will queue up on the sender.
+While this situation continues, these retries stall the flow of data, and newer data queues up on the sender.
 If the condition is cleared in a short time, service can be restored with no data loss.

-This is different to what happens when the `max_global_series_per_user` is exceeded, which is considered a "client error" (4xx) where excess data is discarded.
+This is different to what happens when the `max_global_series_per_user` limit is exceeded, which is considered a "client error" (4xx).
+In this case, excess data is discarded.

 In case of **emergency**: